sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

     $homer$ find ./* -type f -print0 | xargs -0 ls -l | awk '{print $5;}' |  paste -s -d+ | bc
     ##103096205

 * The best way to validate your data is calculating the checksum of each file and comparing it with the checksum of the copied files.
-Please note that depending on the amount od your files and their sizes, this operation can be computationally expensive and take long time.
+Please note that depending on the amount of your files and their sizes, this operation can be computationally expensive and take long time.
 Here is an example:

  .. code-block:: console